War of the Succession of Landshut: Background

 George, Duke of Bavaria-Landshut, nicknamed 'the Rich', and his wife Hedwig (Jadwiga) of Poland had no surviving son, so George named his daughter Elisabeth as his heir in his testament of 19 September 1496, along with her fiancé Ruprecht of the Palatinate and any future sons the couple would produce.
 Their marriage was concluded on 10 February 1499.
 Elisabeth was Ruprecht's cousin, Ruprecht's mother Margarete of Bavaria-Landshut was George's sister.
-Nonethelss, this arrangement stood in contradiction to the Treaty of Pavia (1329), the dynastic law of succession of the House of Wittelsbach.
+Nonetheless, this arrangement stood in contradiction to the Treaty of Pavia (1329), the dynastic law of succession of the House of Wittelsbach.
 It stated that if one branch should become extinct in the male line, the other would inherit.
-Also, according imperial law a Duchy would fall to the Emperor, should a line fail to produce male heirs; the Emperor would then assign the duchy to a succcessor.
+Also, according imperial law a Duchy would fall to the Emperor, should a line fail to produce male heirs; the Emperor would then assign the duchy to a successor.

 Duke Albert IV of Bavaria-Munich did not accept George's decision to disinherit him.
-After George's death on 1st of December 1503, this unresolved dispute escalated into the War of the Succession of Landshut, especially after George had named Elisabeth's husband Ruprecht his co-regent shortly before his death.
+After George's death on 1 December 1503, this unresolved dispute escalated into the War of the Succession of Landshut, especially after George had named Elisabeth's husband Ruprecht his co-regent shortly before his death.

 On 13 December 1503, a Landtag took place in Landshut which had been called by George.
 There, Albrecht reaffirmed his claims through envoys, while Ruprecht, who had already taken up residence in Landshut attended in person.
 It became evident that many of the attendants that had already opposed Albrecht in the Löwlerbund still harboured reservations against him.

 The Lower Bavarian Landstände formed a regency council and appealed to the Reichskammergericht.
 King Maximilian I summoned the parties to Augsburg for a meeting on 5 February 1504.
 There and in following sessions, he claimed territories from both sides as compensation for mediating the conflict.
 In April 1504, Albrecht declared his will to part with the territorries of Kufstein, Kitzbühel and Rattenberg, in turn receiving Maximilian's support consisting of 10,000 troops and monetary assistance.
 On 23 April, Maximilian formally granted Lower Bavaria to the dukes of Munich.